dotnet/docs/docs/core/compatibility/code-analysis/5.0/ca1417-outattributes-on-pinvoke-string-parameters.md

 description: Learn about the breaking change in .NET 5.0 caused by the enablement of code analysis rule CA1417. ms.date: 09/29/2020
 ---
-# CA1417: OutAttribute on string parameter for P/Invoke
+# Warning CA1417: OutAttribute on string parameter for P/Invoke

 .NET code analyzer rule [CA1417](/visualstudio/code-quality/ca1417) is enabled, by default, starting in .NET 5.0.
 It produces a build warning for any [Platform Invoke (P/Invoke)](../../../../standard/native-interop/pinvoke.md) method definitions where a <xref:System.String> parameter is passed by value and marked with <xref:System.Runtime.InteropServices.OutAttribute>.